Flag of Dutch Brazil: Nassau's Monogram

-The CIMD monogram with the crown of count is displayed in the frontispiece of Barleu's work, and it's associated with John Maurice, Prince of Nassau-Siegen, who ruled New Holland during 1637–1644 on behalf of the West India Company.
+The CIMD monogram with the crown of count is displayed in the frontispiece of Barleu's work, and it is associated with John Maurice, Prince of Nassau-Siegen, who ruled New Holland during 1637–1644 on behalf of the West India Company.

 Its exact meaning is not known, but it is certain that the initials IM refer to Ionannes Mauritius, i.e., John Maurice of Nassau, as they are also represented in the painting Black Molher by Zacharias Wagenaer, and on other objects, such as a marble chair given as a gift by Nassau.

 According to German archivist Rolf Nagel, the "I" and "M" of the monogram stand for "IOHANNES MAURITIUS", and make indication to the name of the flag holder; while and "C" and "D" are his personal qualities "COMES" and "DOMINUS", and the monogram should be read as "COMES IOHANNES MAURITIUS DOMINUS".
 Another plausible hypothesis is that the monogram means "Iohannes Mauritius Comitis Dillenburgum", i.e. "John Maurice, Count of (Nassau-)Dillenburg", Dillenburg being Maurice of Nassau's hometown.
 The last plate of Rerum per octennium in Brasilia is dedicated to the city of Dillenburg and adorned with Nassau's coat of arms.